5l1v3r1/NeoRAT/README.md

 Free, open-source remote administration tool for windows

 ### Description
 Neo is an open-source TCP application protocol used to control multiple computers transfering requested data over to the server without interference by the client user.
-Supporting large amount of features with a whide range of possibilities.
+Supporting large amount of features with a whide range of options.
 Neo demonstrates the possibilities of python used in conjunction with other open-source projects.

 ### Features
 * TCP Network Stream (IPv4)